HelinaJarvesaar/HelinaJarvesaar/README.md

 I'm career changer from kitchen furniture desing to IT.

-Take a look at some of my projects:
+Here are some of my projects:

 ___